 Instructions

-- In a mixing bowl or shallow baking dish, whisk together eggs, milk, vanilla, salt, sweetener, cinnamon, and nutmeg.
+- In a mixing bowl or shallow baking dish, whisk together eggs, milk, vanilla, salt, sugar, cinnamon, and nutmeg.

 - Dunk stale bread slices into the mixture for about 30 seconds per side.
 Add to a skillet over medium-low heat with melted butter.
 Cook for about 3 minutes per side until golden brown.